OpenStorageNetwork/rtd-osn/docs/source-gen2/minipod-index.rst

 Custom Image Creation
 ^^^^^^^^^^^^^^^^^^^^^
 Each pod is built from an installer customized to the pod site.
-The installer is responsible for setting up a baseline CentOS 8 Stream system on each of the three hosts.
+The installer is responsible for setting up a baseline Linux system on each of the three hosts.
 The installer configures just enough software and networking to allow OSN DevOPs to access the machines remotely and provision the rest of the storage software.

 Overall Design
 """"""""""""""
-The site-specific OSN installer consists of a "stock" CentOS 8 Stream installer with a custom kickstart that implements the following
+The site-specific OSN installer consists of a "stock" Rocky 8 installer with a custom kickstart that implements the following
 customizations:

-  * Intel Driver: The pod requires the most recent Intel NIC driver.
-That driver is included in the custom installer and installed during setup.
+  * Custom repositories: The installer ships with customized disk monitoring tools.

   * Baseline networking packages: The software installs utilities needed to configure the JBOD and the iDRAC IP addresses.